nerves-livebook/nerves_livebook/README.md

 ## Going further

-At some point you'll want to create your own firmware.
+At some point you may want to customize Nerves Livebook.
 See the [Nerves Installation](https://hexdocs.pm/nerves/installation.html) and [Getting Started](https://hexdocs.pm/nerves/getting-started.html) guides for details.